iturdikulov/notes/function.md

 ---
 # Function (computer programming)

-> In [[computer_programming|computer programming]], a function or subroutine is
+> In [[computer_programming]], a function or subroutine is a sequence of program
-> a sequence of program instructions that performs a specific task, packaged as
+> instructions that performs a specific task, packaged as a unit.
+This unit can
-> a unit.
-This unit can then be used in programs wherever that particular task
-> should be performed.
+> then be used in programs wherever that particular task should be performed.
 >
 > Functions may be defined within programs, or separately in libraries that can
 > be used by many programs.
 In different programming languages, a function may